-Meet the royal Hawaiians — or at least get fascinating glimpses of how they once lived.
-In South Kona, this is a 180-acre park, once royal grounds, as well as a refuge for lawbreakers lucky enough to make it past the daunting black lava shoreline and seek asylum.
-See one of Hawaii’s most sacred historic spots on a self-guided walking tour: the immaculately restored Great Wall, kii (larger than life wooden carvings of gods), thatched work house, fish ponds and temple (heiau) housing the remains of the alii (chiefs), one of the park’s oldest remnants.
-Visit at sunset if you can.Learn More
+This 180-acre park in South Kona was once royal grounds.
+Explore one of Hawai‘i’s most sacred historic sites on a self-guided walking tour: the immaculately restored Great Wall, kiʻi (larger than life wooden carvings of gods), thatched work house, fish ponds and heiau (temple) housing the remains of the aliʻi (chiefs), one of the park’s oldest remnants.

-This history-filled coastal park situated on the lava flow has it all — petroglyphs, temples and historic settlements — plus it’s conveniently close the airport, making for a perfect departure day excursion.
+This history-filled coastal park situated on the lava flow has it all — petroglyphs, temples and historic settlements — plus it’s conveniently close to the airport, making for a perfect departure day excursion.
 Take a guided tour or sign up for a special program spotlighting the engineering prowess of native Hawaiians.
-Explore cleverly constructed kaloko (fishponds) and four ahupuaa (mountain-to-sea land divisions in the traditional format), watching out for honu, Hawaiian green sea turtles, seals and native birdlife.Learn More